telerik/blazor-ui/grid/pdf-export-server/readme.md

 * Using a strongly typed service can avoid the usage of reflection and thus improve performance.

 * Consider sending the state of the grid columns to the service to use only designated fields and a particular column order/size (see how to get that in the <a href="https://docs.telerik.com/blazor-ui/components/grid/state#get-current-columns-visibility-order-field" target="_blank">Get Current Columns Visibility, Order, Field</a> section of the docs).

+* If you will be exporting only small files, you can consider moving the PDF generation within your WebAssembly project, but it may be considerably slower than fetching the file from an API endpoint on the server.